 THE CULTURE OF PERFORMANCE

 In a more competitive and uncertain environment, CNR seeks performance at every level of the company to give it the means for its development.
 It relies on the levers of digitisation to modernise its processes and trades.

 ECONOMIC PERFORMANCE

 CNR is committed to an approach of continuous improvement to increase the creation of value.
 It is strengthening project management and purchasing, deploying asset management, generalising cost control, simplifying processes, upgrading its information system and disseminating good practices inside the company.
 Since 2020, the number of maintenance operations supervised by project managers has increased by 40%.
 The drafting of a risk guide and the replacement of equipment inside the company's network of plants and data centres feature among the advances made in 2021.

-TEAM PERFORMANCE
+26

+The assets

+49 hydropower plants 19 dams 58 wind farms 54 solar power plants

+Total production of green electricity

+13 TWh including: